Kumarankit101/CSV-Parser-/README.md

 # Kelp CSV User Importer

+## The main programming concept used is streaming the CSV file to minimize memory usage, while inserting rows into the database in batches.

 ## PostgreSQL Table Setup

 Before running the project, create the required `users` table in your PostgreSQL database:
 ```